 Children gain access to healthy, local foods as well as educational opportunities such as school gardens, cooking lessons and farm field trips.
 Farm to fork empowers children and their families to make informed food choices while strengthening the local economy and contributing to vibrant communities.

 The farm to school movement has grown from a handful of schools in the late 1990s to over 42,000 schools in all 50 states, D.C., and U.S. Territories, and expanded to 1,516 preschools in school districts across 49 states.
 Farm to school has expanded to include other community institutions that serve children meals such as child care centers, adult care centers, and non-profit or religious organizations.
 Because farm to school is not just school anymore Utah has embraced farm to fork!

 Members of the Utah Farm to Fork Task Force also partner with the National Farm to School Network.
-Learn more about the great work they are doing at www.farmtoschool.org.
+Learn more about the national farm to school movement and how our work supports it at www.farmtoschool.org.